 On this page

 RateCity Says: Buying a new or second-hand car?
-Apply online today and enjoy no ongoing or early repayment fees.
+Make a fast and simple online application today and enjoy no ongoing fees or early repayment fees.

 Calculate your repayments for this loan

 based on $30,000 loan amount for 5 years at 6.25%